 - Supports service discovery of NRF services and their endpoint addresses by the NRF bootstrapping service.

 - Supports service discovery function.
-Receive NF Discovery Request from NF instance or SCP, and provides the information of the discovered NF instances (be discovered) to the NF instance or SCP.
+Receive NF Discovery Request from NF instance or SCP, and provides the information of the discovered NF instances (be discovered) to the NF instance or SCP, including the scenario of NF instances residing in a target PLMN that the serving PLMN can use for certain UEs as specified by clause 6.44 of TS 22.261 [2].